shijiansj/DeepCatra/DeepCatra/results/README.md

 This is the explanation of the `results` directory.

 ## Install
-Before running the code，you need first install the packages as follows:
+Before running the code，you need first install the package as follows:

 torch1.7.0